alvations/usaarhat-repo/Europarl-MT.md

  - What is corpus cleaning in Machine Translation?

 That's all for Session 1 of USaar Hack and Tell, see you in the next session https://sites.google.com/site/usaarhat/about-us !!!

+Our second session of USaar Hack and Tell starts with: https://github.com/alvations/usaarhat-repo/blob/master/Know-ARPA.md